 Jeffrey Hatcher’s adapted screenplay takes a spin somewhat similar to that of Billy Wilder and I.A.L.
-Diamond — Holmes is presented as a real detective who struggled with the literary embellishments presented by his biographer-dramatist-best friend Doctor John Watson.
+Diamond — Holmes is presented as a real detective who struggles with the literary embellishments presented by his biographer-dramatist-best friend Doctor John Watson.
 But this time there’s no outright comedy.
 The layered storyline gives us Holmes at two different ages, as he recalls a tragic case from the past.
-The movie also works in a major, thematically rich homage to classic Alfred Hitchcock, which I would think every critic would have immediately picked up on.
+The movie also works as a major, thematically rich homage to classic Alfred Hitchcock, which I would have expected every critic would have immediately picked up on.

 It’s 1948, and the 93 year-old Sherlock Holmes (Ian McKellen) is in retirement on the Sussex coast.
 Concerned about his failing mental faculties, he’s just returned from a trip to occupied Japan to secure an herbal plant said to hold off senility.
 But his host Tamiki Umezaki (Hiroyuki Sanada) had an ulterior motive to get Holmes to make the trip.
 Back home, Holmes cooks his little medicinal plants and tends several beehives — the honey was rumored to be a remedy as well.
-His housekeeper Mrs. Munro (Laura Linney of The Truman Show) resents also serving as nursemaid to a man that both she and his doctor (Roger Allam) think should move into a town apartment closer to medical help.
+His housekeeper Mrs. Munro (Laura Linney of The Truman Show) resents her additional duties as nursemaid to a man that both she and Sherlock’s doctor (Roger Allam) think should move into a town apartment closer to medical help.
 The impoverished Mrs. Munro is a war widow with a precocious young son, Roger (Milo Parker).
-She wants to take Roger to a distant hotel, where they’ll take menial jobs She resents the boy’s constant association with Sherlock, learning about bees and rational analysis.
-He’s almost smart enough to match wits with the old man.
+She wants to take Roger to a distant hotel, where they’ll take menial jobs.
+She resents the boy’s constant association with Sherlock, learning about bees and rational analysis.
+The kid is almost smart enough to match wits with the old man.
 Holmes is trying to focus his mind to write his account of an old case, one that Watson never dramatized, and that revealed to him his human shortcomings.
-The case in mind was brought by Thomas Kelmot (Patrick Kennedy), who was concerned about them mental health of his wife, Ann Kelmot (Hattie Morahan).
+The case was brought by Thomas Kelmot (Patrick Kennedy), who was concerned about the mental health of his wife, Ann Kelmot (Hattie Morahan).
 Despondent after losing children in childbirth, Ann disobeyed her husband, wandering in town and taking music lessons from a foreign woman (Frances de la Tour of Wombling Free).
-Holmes followed Ann and sympathized — her obsessions were only an effort to find meaning and warmth in her life.
+Holmes followed Ann and sympathized with her — her obsessions were only an effort to find meaning and warmth in her life.
 Holmes regrets this case more than anything.
-A late life lesson he learns from the Munros inspires him to make amends in other directions.
+A late-life lesson learned from the Munros inspires him to make amends in other directions.

 What, no diabolical Moriarty?
 No fantastic mystery to solve?
 Mr. Holmes is a character study in which Sherlock runs up against the universal verities — failure, loss, death — and yet it doesn’t come off as a moody art film.
 Although not a comedy it has a fine sense of humor.
 Watson and Mrs. Hudson are long gone.
-He has a comfortable retirement but is reaching out for these homeopathic cures to retain his mental faculties.
-Holmes makes a connection with the young Roger — the movie is really successful in these scenes — and the kid tries his best to pick up on the old man’s ‘intense observation’ skills.
+Holmes has a comfortable retirement but is reaching out for the homeopathic cures to retain his mental faculties.
+He makes a connection with the young Roger — the movie is really successful in these scenes — and the kid tries his best to learn the old man’s ‘intense observation’ skills.
 In return, the stimulation of teaching Roger keeps Sherlock’s mind clear.
-The central drama with Laura Linney is especially powerful, generating the sense of lost opportunities that preys on the aged.
-Mrs. Munro is given her own scenes to express personal loss, and we understand full well her feeling of vulnerability, wanting to keep Roger for herself and have some control over her life.
+The central drama with Laura Linney is especially powerful, depicting the sense of opportunities lost that preys on the aged.
+Mrs. Munro is given her own scenes to express personal loss.
+We understand full well her feeling of vulnerability, wanting to keep Roger for herself and have some control over her life.
 If she stays with Holmes the day will come when he simply drops dead.
-She and Roger could find themselves in dire straits.
+She and Roger could find themselves homeless and in dire straits.

-Some critics fault Mr. Holmes for a shortage of incident… what do they want, chase scenes?
+Some critics fault Mr. Holmes for a shortage of incident.
+What do they want, chase scenes?
 Razor killings?
 What unfolds is a series of fascinating relationships; if one finds people interesting the movie has plenty to give.
-Quaint details are kept to a minimum, with various people, including a Japanese woman, not believing Holmes is Holmes because he doesn’t wear the regulation costume from Watson’s stories.
+Quaint details abound.
+Various people including a Japanese woman don’t believe that Holmes is Holmes because he doesn’t wear the regulation costume from Watson’s stories.
 Holmes long ago realized that the legend has overwhelmed reality.
-One cute bit has Watson giving the Baker street address as a house across the street.
+One cute bit has Watson giving out the Baker street address of the house across the street.
 They aren’t bothered by tourists, but can observe the evidence of their popularity.